Lud Wray: Later career

 In 1938, Wray became an assistant at Manhattan College.
 He remained with the school until his resignation in November 1940.

 In 1941, Wray served as an assistant to Ank Scanlan at St. Joseph's Preparatory School in Philadelphia.
 When Scanlan became head coach at Holy Cross, Wray followed him.
 In 1943, Scanlan's war commitments limited him to only being able to coach on game day and Wray led the team the rest of the week.
 Wray and Scanlan had a falling out and Wray was replaced by Ox DaGrosa for 1944.

 Wray served as an assistant coach under Jim Leonard for the Pittsburgh Steelers in 1945.

 Personal life and death

 On December 26, 1933, Wray married Juanita Sauveur.
 After Juanita's death in 1950, Wray married the former Frances Cressman.

-Death

 He died on July 25, 1967, in Philadelphia.
 At the time of his death, Wray resided in Oreland, Pennsylvania.
 He was survived by his second wife.

+Popular culture

+Wray's contribution to the founding of the Eagles was referenced by Jane Lynch in an October 9, 2010, Saturday Night Live skit.